-- 1. The evicted household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by the Allegheny County Housing Authority; or - 2.
-The circumstances leading to the eviction no longer exist (for example, the criminal household member is imprisoned or has died).
+1. The evicted household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by the Allegheny County Housing Authority; or

-- L. Are currently engaging in the illegal use of a controlled substance.
-For purposes of this section, a member is "currently engaged in" the criminal activity if the person has engaged in this behavior recently enough to justify a reasonable belief that it behavior is current. - M, The Allegheny County Housing Authority determines that it has reasonable cause to believe that a household member's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents (family will be denied for three years); - N. The Allegheny County Housing Authority determines that it has reasonable cause to believe that a household member's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents (family will be denied for three years); - O. Have engaged in or threatened abusive or violent behavior towards any Allegheny County Housing Authority staff member or resident (denial will be for five years); - P. Denied for Life: If any family member has been convicted of manufacturing or producing methamphetamine; - Q. Fugitive felons, parole violators, and persons fleeing to avoid prosecution or custody or confinement after conviction for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the individual flees (family will be denied for three years); - R. Murder, Kidnapping and Arson: Have a conviction or is currently charged with Murder, Kidnapping or Arson.
-Have a conviction or is currently charged with Criminal Attempt, Solicitation, or Conspiracy with regard to the crimes of Murder, Kidnapping or Arson.
-Denials based upon this section will be for life. - S. Denial for Firearms: A family member is currently charged with or has been convicted in the last five (5) years of violating the Pennsylvania Uniform Firearms Act of 1995. - T. Denial for Individuals Registered as a Sex Offender in Pennsylvania.
-Any adult or juvenile household member listed as a registered sex offender in Pennsylvania for a sexual offense listed in 42 Pa.C.S.A. §9799.14 will be denied as follows: - 1.
-15 years from the date the individual is required to register, or began registration, whichever is longer, for an offense listed as Tier I Sexual Offense in 42 Pa.C.S.A. §9799.14;
+- 2. The circumstances leading to the eviction no longer exist (for example, the criminal household member is imprisoned or has died). - L. The Allegheny County Housing Authority determines that it has reasonable cause to believe that any household member of live-in aide is currently engaged in the illegal use of a controlled substance.
+For purposes of this section, a person is "currently engaged in" the criminal activity if the person has engaged in this behavior recently enough to justify a reasonable belief that the behavior is current.
+Family will be denied for three (3) years before they are eligible to reapply for admission. - M. The Allegheny County Housing Authority determines that it has reasonable cause to believe that a household member or live-in aide's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+Family will be denied for three (3) years before they are eligible to reapply for admission. - N. The Allegheny County Housing Authority determines that it has reasonable cause to believe that a household member or live-in aide's abuse or pattern of abuse of alcohol may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+Family will be denied for three (3) years before they are eligible to reapply for admission. - O. Have committed fraud, bribery or any other corruption in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived therefrom.
+Family will be denied for three (3) years before they are eligible to reapply for admission. - P. Fugitive felons, parole violators, and persons fleeing to avoid prosecution or custody or confinement after conviction for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the individual flees.
+Family will be denied for three (3) years before they are eligible to reapply for admission. - Q. Have a history of criminal activity.
+Any criminal activity by any household member or live-in aide involving crimes of physical violence against persons or property, and any other criminal activity including drug-related criminal activity, that would adversely affect the health, safety, or well-being of other tenants or staff or cause damage to the property.